GSA/challenges-and-prizes/_historical-challenges/a-wearable-alcohol-biosensor.md

 total-number-of-participant: ''
 show-winners-instead-of-prizes: 'No'
 estimated-value-of-partner-contributions: ''
-non-monetary-incentives-awarded: "$200,000 for first place and $100,000 for second place"
+non-monetary-incentives-awarded: ''
 partner-agencies-federal: ''
 judging-end-date: 05/02/2016 12:00 AM
 solicitation-methods: ''
 advancing-the-agency-mission: ''
-rules: 'To Participate    This Challenge is open to any ‘‘Solver’’ where ‘‘Solver’’ is defined as an individual, a group of individuals (i.e., a team), or an entity.
+rules: '<p>This Challenge is open to any ‘‘Solver’’ where ‘‘Solver’’ is defined as an individual, a group of individuals (i.e., a team), or an entity.
-  Whether singly or as part of a group or entity, individuals younger than 18 participating in the Challenge must provide parental consent and must abide by the Children''s Online Privacy Protection Act.  <ol start="2">   <li>To Win</li>  </ol>  To be eligible to win a prize under this Challenge, the Solver—  <ol>   <li>Shall have registered to participate in the Challenge at www.challenge.gov.</li>   <li>Shall have complied with all the requirements under this section on Eligibility.</li>   <li>In
+  Whether singly or as part of a group or entity, individuals younger than 18 participating in the Challenge must provide parental consent and must abide by the Children''s Online Privacy Protection Act.
+To be eligible to win a prize under this Challenge, the Solver—  <ol>   <li>Shall have registered to participate in the Challenge at www.challenge.gov.</li>   <li>Shall have complied with all the requirements under this section on Eligibility.</li>   <li>In